petergardfjall/dotfiles/cheat/sheets/go.cheat.md

     ...

+## gRPC
+gRPC relies on the protobuf compiler `protoc` version 3 to be installed as well as Go plugins for the protocol compiler `protoc-gen-go` and `protoc-gen-go-grpc`.
+To see which versions are installed run:

+    $GOPATH/bin/protoc-gen-go --version
+    $GOPATH/bin/protoc-gen-go-grpc --version

 ## Debugging
 When debugging Go programs built with the standard toolchain, `delve` is a better option than `gdb`, since it understands Go internals better.